lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 };
 ```

 We will store the reference to the pipeline used by this render as an attribute and free it in the `cleanup` function.
-In the `create` function we just
+In the `create`
-gather the compiled shaders and create shader modules for each of them.
-For the pipeline creation information we set the color format as the onse used
+function we just gather the compiled shaders and create shader modules for each of them.
+For the pipeline creation information we set the
-in our surface since we will be rendering directly to swap chain images.
-We will use the vertex format description defined in the the `VtxBuffDesc` struct
+color format as the one used in our surface since we will be rendering directly to swap chain images.
+We will use the vertex format
-and create the pipeline.
+description defined in the the `VtxBuffDesc` struct and create the pipeline.

-We have created an function method named `loadFile` in the `src/eng/com/utils.zig` file which needs to be included in `mod.zig`: `pub const utils = @import("utils.zig");`.
+We have created a function named `loadFile` in the `src/eng/com/utils.zig` file which needs to be included in `mod.zig`:
+`pub const utils = @import("utils.zig");`.
 The function just loads the binary contents of a compiled shader:

 ```zig
 const com = @import("mod.zig");